child protection photography policy

 • Seek specialist legal advice early – if it looks like you can’t agree what is best for your child, time is of the essence especially if an application needs to be made to the court to request/prevent a new school placement.

-If you cannot agree which school your child should attend, or an application to change the school has already been made you can apply to the court for a ‘specific issue order’ to decide which school your child should attend.
-The court will look at what is best for the child when making their decision so doing the groundwork set out above will put you in the best position.
+In both applications the court will look at what is best for the child when making their decision.
+Completing the groundwork as set out above will invariably put you in the best position.

 An application can be made on an urgent basis and, if required and possible the court can hear the case on the same day an application is submitted to ensure your child’s welfare is not adversely affected by your disagreement as parents.